credativ/plutono/docs/sources/panels/visualizations/graph-panel.md

   - **Histogram -** Converts the graph into a histogram.
 A histogram is a kind of bar chart that groups numbers into ranges, often called buckets or bins.
 Taller bars show that more data falls in that range.

     For more information about histograms, refer to [Introduction to histograms and heatmaps]({{< relref "../../basics/intro-histograms.md" >}}).
     - **Buckets -** The number of buckets to group the values by.
-If left empty, then Grafana tries to calculate a suitable number of buckets.
+If left empty, then Plutono tries to calculate a suitable number of buckets.
     - **X-Min -** Filters out values from the histogram that are under this minimum limit.
     - **X-Max -** Filters out values that are greater than this maximum limit.